The Power of Pictures in Therapeutic Healing

 Research basics explained.

 Now, I have a chance to update my understanding of the field through AJN’s new series on research basics, Nursing Research, Step by Step.
 The first installment, “How Does Research Start?” is in the October issue of AJN.
-In this introduction to the subject, author Bernadette Capili makes it clear […]
+In this introduction to the subject, author Bernadette Capili makes […]

 Bringing Escape Room Games to Nursing Education